ianblenke/awesome-he/README.md

 - [Pyfhel](https://github.com/ibarrond/Pyfhel) - A Python wrapper for [SEAL](#SEAL), [HElib](#HElib), and [PALISADE](#PALISADE).
 - [python-paillier](https://github.com/n1analytics/python-paillier) - Partially HE based on Paillier scheme.
 - <a name="SEAL">[SEAL](http://sealcrypto.org) - "FullRNS" optimization of Fan-Vercauteren scheme.</a>
+- [PySEAL](https://github.com/Lab41/PySEAL) - This code wraps the SEAL build in a docker container and provides Python API's to the encryption library.
 - [SparkFHE](https://github.com/SpiRITlab/spark) - Apache Spark with an add-on for FHE computations.
 See [:page_facing_up:](https://homomorphicencryption.org/wp-content/uploads/2019/08/poster_5.pdf).
 - <a name="tfhe">[tfhe](https://github.com/tfhe/tfhe) - Faster fully HE: Bootstrapping in less than 0.1 seconds.</a>